KrekoG/vanillaplus/README.md

 ### Rares and elites, and mobs in general

 You may have seen that your character is a bit stronger than the vanilla equivalent would be.
 To compensate for this, the mobs have also been working out.
 Taking on a rare mob is often the cause of one's first death, as they rarely skip leg day and are always ready for some ass kicking, so adventurer beware!

+### Other oddities

+#### I can talk to the other faction?!

+Due to the low population, cross-faction cooperation was temporarily enabled so we can have fun together regardless of race.
+The developers promised that this will be removed once a satisfactory stable population is reached, so do not rely on this, friends will become foes again soon.

+#### Summoning doesn't always work?!

+Summoning spells have been limited to avoid people abusing them.
+Now to summon someone, the summoner needs to be within the 10 level range of the person that is being summoned.
+A lvl 30 player will be able to summon a lvl 40, but not a lvl 41 player.

+#### Meeting stones

+Meeting Stones, also known as Summoning Stones now require 4 players to be present to be able to summon someone.
+The first player's level is used for the level restriction calculation, the level of the helpers doesn't matter.

 ### Making suggestions